How to Report Your Safety Concerns:

-The final draft of the first five-year Vision Zero Action Plan will go to the County Board for their consideration on May 15, 2021.
+The final draft of the first five-year Vision Zero Action Plan was adopted by the County Board on May 15, 2021.

 Engagement with the community will continue as we implement the Action Plan.
 Stay involved by signing up for program updates in the right hand panel of this page!